 - You’ll be able to enjoy views of celestial objects that have enhanced contrast and excellent light, thanks to the fully multi-coated optics.

-- This kit comes with a Barlow eyepiece included so you can increase the magnification of your views.
+- This kit comes with a Barlow eyepiece included, so you can increase the magnification of your views.

 - You get five color filters in this set that will help you to see more planetary and constellation details.
-For example, the red filter will be effective if you want to view more details on Mars, while the yellow will help you to bring out details of Jupiter’s cloud belts.
+For example, the red filter will be effective if you want to view more details on Mars, while the yellow one will help you to bring out details of Jupiter’s cloud belts.

 - The eyepieces have a soft rubber eye guard included for extra comfort, especially if you’re using them for many hours at a time.

 - You’ll receive an aluminum carry case with your purchase, so you can easily and conveniently store all your items.

 - People have stated that you also get a 90-degree diagonal mirror included with the kit.
 A diagonal mirror is useful because it flips the telescope’s view at a 45- or 90-degree angle so that it’s correctly oriented vertically.

 This Meade astronomy kit contains some of the best telescope eyepieces.
 It’s much more expensive than the previous kit we featured, but it has many excellent features to offer.
 This kit is a fantastic introduction to astronomy, and you’re sure to purchase items to add to it in the near future.

 Telescope Eyepieces FAQ